When and what to learn in a changing world

 \paragraph{Comparative statics} The explicit long run solution in terms of $f$ makes comparative statics a much more approachable exercise.
 In particular, since analysis reduces to characterizing changes in the concave envelope of $f$ around $\pi$, one can directly use and adapt existing tools in the literature on static information acquisition and persuasion problems, see in particular \cite{curello2022comparative,whitmeyer2024}.
 This implies, in particular, that more informative beliefs are held at any time in the solution under $\tilde{f}$ than under $f$ if $\tilde{f}-f$ is a convex function.
 New interpretations follow from relating this back to primitives since $f(p)=u(p)+r c(p) -\lambda (\pi-p)c'(p)$ contains \emph{all} the parameters in the model.
-Some easy results follow: for instance, raising the discount $r$ always imply better information acquisition in that sense; \emph{worse} information is acquired as $\lambda$ increases \emph{if} $p \mapsto (\pi-p)c'(p)$ is a convex function (this is the case with entropy costs), although the frequency of jumps increases.
-Other more nuanced results can be obtained in a similar fashion in particular cases.
+For instance, raising the discount $r$ always imply better information acquisition in that sense; \emph{worse} information is acquired as $\lambda$ increases \emph{if} $p \mapsto (\pi-p)c'(p)$ is a convex function (this is the case with entropy costs), although the frequency of jumps increases.